WDuesenberg/react-weather/README.md

 I also wanted to create an application that had a practical daily use and would assist me in showcasing my skills as a Full Stack Developer.

+Future Goals
+I will be adding more style to this application and continue to revist the applications code and do anything I see fit to improve its functions and the overall user experience.